1. Home

 You’re going to spend a year on a deserted island and can only take 3 medications.
 Which drugs do you take?

 Same concept.
 Consider an antibiotic for infections, epinephrine for anaphylaxis, or a pain medication.
-There are plenty of other reasonable options, just make sure to back them up with a solid rationale.
+There are plenty of other reasonable options; make sure to back them up with a solid rationale.
 This is once you can get creative and have fun with it if you’d like to display your personality.

 How many tablets does our pharmacy dispense on an average Tuesday afternoon?

-This question is similar to the ‘how many M&Ms does it take to full up a Honda Civic’ question.
-Basically it is questioning your ability to break an abstract and foreign concept into small chunks of tangible data.
+This question is similar to the ‘How many M&Ms does it take to fill up a Honda Civic’ question.
+It questions your ability to break an abstract and foreign concept into small chunks of tangible data.
 Is this a high-volume or low-volume store?
 How many scripts are typically filled in a day?
-Would you expect more or less scrips filled in an afternoon?
-On a Tuesday vs any other day?
-Are most scripts 30 days supplies, 90 day supplies, or short term prescriptions?
-What percentage of scripts are tablets vs capsules vs liquids, etc.
+Would you expect more or fewer scrips filled in an afternoon?
+On a Tuesday vs. any other day?
+Are most scripts 30-day supplies, 90-day supplies, or short-term prescriptions?
+What percentage of scripts are tablets vs. capsules vs. liquids, etc?

 This process is what this question is analyzing.
-The worst thing you can do is just throw out a number without a rationale and hope that the next question will be easier.
+The worst thing you can do is throw out a number without a rationale and hope the next question will be easier.
 With an answer like that, it won’t be.

 The Best Pharmacy Interview Questions: Yours